julien-sebire/jsdd/cmsms-config.md

 [Back to Neurone6 development documentation root](README.md)

-# Configure a CMSMS website for url rewriting support
+# Configure a [CMSMS](http://www.cmsmadesimple.org/) website with url rewriting support

 Ok, my requirements are a bit special on this case:

 - I need to have a vhost with the following pattern: www.my-client-domain.com

-- My development is at: dev.my-agency.com/my-client-domain/ and I don't want to move it to keep my workflow with git.
+- My development is at: http://dev.my-agency.com/my-client-domain/ and I don't want to move it in order to keep my workflow with git.

-- There are existing pages at google with the form http://www.my-client-domain.com/content.html and I want to keep the seo, hence, the url's or at least send a status R=301 for google to update its links when the news website's urls aren't exactly the same.
+- There are existing pages at Google with the form http://www.my-client-domain.com/content.html and I want to keep the seo, that is the urls, or at least send a status R=301 for Google to update its links when the new website's urls aren't exactly the same.

-- Url in the browser address bar has to be http://www.my-client-domain.com/content.html
+- Visible Url in the browser's address bar has to be in the form http://www.my-client-domain.com/content.html

 Current configuration: